 Michigan Clean Diesel Program

-- Working with specific geographic areas and industry sectors of Michigan to identify where environmental improvements can be made through diesel emission reductions, including reasons for the emission reductions and major sources in the affected areas.
+- Working within specific geographic areas and industry sectors of Michigan to identify where environmental improvements can be made through diesel emissions reductions, including reasons for the emissions reductions and major sources in the affected areas.

-- Encouraging the development and expansion of innovative technologies that can be used by these industry sectors as well as ways to implement diesel emission reductions at the local level.
+- Encouraging the development and expansion of innovative technologies that can be used by these industry sectors as well as ways to implement diesel emissions reductions at the local level.